the-power-of-trust/installer-script/detailed step-by-step instruction (OSX).md

 On **Mac OS X** as `root` do:

-1. Create isolated user 'pot' to do not touch anything in the system and to limit process permissions
+1. Create isolated user 'potrust' to do not touch anything in the system and to limit process permissions
 	```
-	name=pot
+	name=potrust
 	dscl . create /Users/$name
 	dscl . create /Users/$name UserShell /bin/bash
 	dscl . create /Users/$name RealName "$name"